What is cholangitis?

 - A test done to check your liver or gallbladder (such as a test where a thin tube or endoscope is put into your body)

-The infection causes pressure to build up in your bile duct system.
-It may spread to your liver if it’s not treated.
+The infection causes pressure to build up in your bile duct system, which can spread to other organs of the bloodstream if it is not treated.

 Who is at risk for cholangitis?